Need help preventing your attacks? Try these migraine home remedies, one at a time please, and find what works best for you.

 The maintenance dose is 75 mgs twice per day.

 I got my Butterbur at iherb.com, click on the link to get my code for a discount.
-I have to tell you than none of the supplements helped reduce my relentless migraines.
+I have to tell you that none of the supplements helped reduce my relentless migraines.
 But I think they are worth trying, just in case you find a natural solution.
-I would much rather find migraine home remedies that work over medications.
+I would much rather find more natural migraine home remedies that work over medications.
 But that's just me.

 Co-enzyme Q10 is widely used in Europe to treat migraine headaches.
 Again